vaibhavsagar/website/blog/refactoring-haskell.md

 Instead of a large number of implictly related variables, it might be nice to define a single product type containing our entire environment and pass just one value around.
-With `RecordWildCards` only minimal code changes are
+With `RecordWildCards` only minimal code changes are required (although I strongly recommend against using this extension for anything other than cute blog posts, please use `NamedFieldPuns` instead):
-required:

 <details>
 <summary style="cursor: pointer">2SAT.hs using `RecordWildCards`</summary>